yazdrahobycha/kottans--frontend/README.md

 > <img src="task_responsive_web_design/GridGarden.png"
 > </details>

-1. My progress in learning CSS and responsive design has been substantial.
-I not only completed the task assigned to me on responsive design, but I also covered a range of other CSS topics.
-I created four responsive websites, and gained a solid understanding of the steps involved in analyzing and rendering layouts.
-Of particular interest was learning about flex and grid, which I discovered are extremely versatile tools for creating any layout.
-While there were some difficulties, such as figuring out how to proportion elements and interactions perfectly, I was able to overcome these challenges with a lot of hard work and determination.
-In total, it took me about a month and a half to complete the responsive design section and learn the basics of CSS.
+1. I've been slaying it in the CSS and responsive design game!
+I took the task assigned to me on responsive design and turned it into a month and a half long extravaganza, completing four responsive websites and mastering the basics of CSS.
+I was pleasantly surprised by how easy it was to create animations and transformations, and flex has quickly become my trusty sidekick in my CSS toolkit.
+Of course, there were some challenges, like figuring out the perfect proportions and interactions, but with a lot of hard work and determination, I was able to conquer them all.

-2. The ease with which animations and transformations can be created was a pleasant surprise.
-Before I started learning about these topics, I thought that the tricks I saw on websites, like changing the position of an element when hovering, were only possible for the most talented web developers.
-I soon learned that animations are actually quite manageable, even when taking into account the fact that one property can contain timing, acceleration, and delay.
+2. Who knew that animations and transformations could be so easy to create?
+I used to think that only the most talented web developers were capable of performing the magic tricks I saw on websites, like changing the position of an element when hovering.
+But I soon learned that animations are actually quite manageable, and that's when the fun began!

-3. **Flex** has become a crucial tool in my CSS toolkit.
-I find myself using it more often than grid, although I expect this may change as I continue to develop my skills.
-I am already experimenting with various interesting transformations, and feel that I am beginning to gain expertise in this area.
-On the other hand, I still need to learn how to use variables other than colors, and how to write more concise media requests.
-While I've made a lot of progress, my code still has room for improvement, but I'm determined to continue learning and working.
-I've studied FreeCodeCamp courses, paid CSS courses through Codecademy, and I have a long list of other courses that I plan to tackle in the future.
-My ultimate goal is to master **JavaScript**, but I know that this will require a lot of work and dedication.
+3. Flex has been a game-changer for me in my CSS journey, but I'm keeping an open mind as I continue to develop my skills.
+I'm already experimenting with different transformations and feel like I'm starting to gain expertise.
+On the other hand, I still have some work to do, like learning how to use variables other than colors and writing more concise media requests.
+But I'm determined to keep learning and improving, and my ultimate goal is to master JavaScript.
+I've already checked out FreeCodeCamp and Codecademy, and I have a long list of other courses waiting for me.
+The journey to becoming a JavaScript master might be long, but I'm ready to put in the work and dedication!

 ## HTML CSS Popup

 [Demo](https://yazdrahobycha.github.io/HTML-CSS-Popup/) | [Code Base](https://github.com/yazdrahobycha/HTML-CSS-Popup) | [Pull Request](https://github.com/kottans/frontend-2019-p2p/pull/215)

-The project was a challenging but exciting experience.
-At first, I thought manipulating checkboxes would be straightforward, but I soon realized that it was not as simple as it seemed.
-The biggest challenge I faced was arranging them with the focus state without breaking any pieces.
-I had to spend a considerable amount of time trying different approaches until I found a solution that worked.
+The project was a roller coaster of emotions, but mostly excitement!
+I thought manipulating checkboxes would be a walk in the park, but boy, was I in for a surprise.
+Trying to arrange them with the focus state was like playing a game of Jenga, one wrong move and everything comes tumbling down.
+But, with perseverance and a few burnt midnight oil, I finally got the hang of it.

-Despite the difficulties, I was pleasantly surprised by the end result.
-The project turned out to be more visually appealing than I expected, and I am proud of my ability to create an elegant design.
-Who would have thought it - yours truly, with zero design skills, stumbled upon a magic spell that brought this project to life!
-It's like I stumbled into a parallel universe where design gurus reside and sprinkled some of their dust on me.
-I still can't believe it myself, but hey, I'll take it and run with it!
+As for the end result, it was a beautiful sight to behold.
+I was pleasantly surprised that it turned out to be way better looking than I thought it would be.
+I mean, it's like I stumbled upon a secret formula that only design wizards know of.
+I'll take all the credit for it, even though I have zero design skills (or so I thought).

-However, there is still room for improvement.
-The project needs to be fully adapted to fullscreen, which is one of my priorities.
-Overall, this was an excellent task that allowed me to learn a lot, and I am grateful for the opportunity to work on it.
-The satisfaction of completing a challenging project is truly priceless.
+However, there's always room for improvement, and in this case, it's fullscreen adaptability.
+I'm already working on it and can't wait to see the final product.
+Overall, this project was an excellent opportunity for me to learn and grow, and the satisfaction of completing a challenging project is truly worth every penny (or lack thereof).

 ## JS Basics